As provided in the Charter of 1883, the name of this corporation is "The Board of Trustees of Whitman College."

 Section 2.
 The Chief Financial Officer shall deposit the funds of the College only in such banks, trust companies, and investment managers as shall be designated by the Investment Committee.

 Section 1.
 The Board of Trustees shall have the authority to establish committees or task forces, as it deems appropriate to accomplish such purposes and objectives as determined from time to time.
 Generally, committees shall be divided between policy committees and functional committees, together with any special committees as appointed by the Board of Trustees.
+There shall be at least two Trustees on each committee.
 The membership and duties for each committee will be established from time to time by the Board of Trustees.
+Membership of committees may include individuals who are not trustees, but only current trustees shall have the right to vote.
 The President and Board Chair shall serve as ex-officio members of all committees.

 Section 1.
 Academic degrees shall be conferred by vote of the Board of Trustees, on recommendation of the Faculty, upon such students as have completed the requirements for the respective degrees to the satisfaction of the Faculty.